Alliston

 Alliston is a settlement in Simcoe County in the Canadian province of Ontario.
-It has been part of the Town of New Tecumseth since the 1991 amalgamation of Alliston and nearby villages of Beeton, Tottenham, and the Township of Tecumseth.
+It has been part of the Town of New Tecumseth since the 1991 amalgamation of Alliston and nearby villages of Beeton, Tottenham, and the Township of New Tecumseth.
 The primary downtown area is located along Highway 89, known as Victoria Street.

 The town grew as a commercial centre for the area farmers and was best known as a potato-growing area.
 It is still a major industry in the town and is celebrated by the annual Alliston Potato Festival.
 Honda of Canada Manufacturing operates a large auto manufacturing facility southeast of Alliston, currently consisting of three major factories.

 History

 Alliston traces its history to three brothers, William, John and Dickson Fletcher.
 Dissatisfied with life in England, the three left for Toronto, working farms in Toronto Gore northwest of the city.
 In 1821 William purchased Lot 15, Concession 3, Tecumseth Township.
 He married in 1828, and in 1847 went scouting locations for the construction of a mill with his son John.
 They chose a location at Lot 1, Concession 1, Essa Township, at the corner where four of the original townships of southern Simcoe County (Adjala, Tosorontio, Essa, and Tecumseth) meet.
 In early November they built a cabin on the property, and the rest of the family joined them in April the next year.
 A larger house, known as Fletcher House, was built in 1849, and still stands at 18 Fletcher Crescent.